+By Proposition \ref{st-htp}, $\HF_{[0,1], t}$ are all isomorphic to each other.
+Moreover, one can show that for any $t \in [0,1]$,

-Once we have these variant Floer chain complexes, a natural question is how the associated Floer homologies change when we extend the coefficients in each step.
-First, Universal Coefficient Theorem (see Corollary 7.56 (ii) and Theorem 7.15 in \cite{Rot09}) says, for each degree $k \in \Z$, we have the following splitting,
+A natural question is how these Floer homologies change when we extend the coefficients in each step.
+First, Universal Coefficient Theorem (Corollary 7.56 (ii) and Theorem 7.15 in \cite{Rot09}) says that, for each degree $k \in \Z$, we have the following splitting,

-where ${\rm Tor}^{\Lambda_{[0,1]}} (H_{k-1}(CF_{[0,1]}), \Lambda_{\omega_i})$ is a torsion module over $\Lambda_{[0,1]}$.
-On the other hand, it is not easy to see the (algebraic) relation between $\Lambda_{[0,1]}$ and $\Lambda_{\omega_i}$ if we try to apply some well-known fact such as a module over a \emph{PID} is flat if and only if it is torsion-free (by Lemma \ref{int-domain}, we only know $\Lambda_{[0,1]}$ is a domain).
-However, we still have the following property claiming that torsion part actually vanishes mainly due to the PSS-map who transfers discussion back to the Morse homology.
+where ${\rm Tor}^{\Lambda_{[0,1]}} (H_{k-1}(\CF_{[0,1]}), \Lambda_{\omega_i})$ is a torsion module over $\Lambda_{[0,1]}$.
+It is not easy to see the algebraic relation between $\Lambda_{[0,1]}$ and $\Lambda_{\omega_i}$ if we try to apply some well-known fact such as that a module over a PID is flat if and only if it is torsion-free (by Lemma \ref{int-domain}, we only know $\Lambda_{[0,1]}$ is a domain).
+Fortunately, we still have the following property claiming that the torsion part vanishes, due to the existence of PSS-maps who transfer our discussion back to the Morse homology.

 \begin{prop} For any $k \in \Z$,